Macquaria: Taxonomy

-Some workers have found that the genus Macquaria is polyphyletic and that the two catadromous species Macquaria colonorum and M. novemaculeata are not the closest relatives of the other two species in the genus and are placed in the genus Percalates in the monotypic family Percalatidae These authors also found that the Percichthyidae and the Percalatidae were part of one of three cladea within a new order, the Centrarchiformes in the Percomorpha.
+Previously, the two catadromous species Macquaria colonorum and M. novemaculeata were also placed in this genus.
+However, more recent phylogenetic studies have found they are not closely related to the two other species of the genus, and they are now placed in the genus Percalates in the monotypic family Percalatidae.
+These authors also found that the Percichthyidae and the Percalatidae were part of one of three cladea within a new order, the Centrarchiformes in the Percomorpha.